Plopsaqua

 Plopsaqua is a chain of waterparks in Belgium, owned and operated by Plopsa.
-It currently consists of two waterparks: Plopsaqua Hannut-Landen and Plopsaqua De Panne.
+It currently consists of two waterparks: Plopsaqua Hannut-Landen in Hannut, Liège in the French-speaking Wallonia which opened in 2021, and Plopsaqua De Panne, which is part of the Plopsaland De Panne complex in De Panne, West Flanders in the Dutch-speaking Flanders, which opened in 2015.

 Plopsaqua De Panne

 At the beginning of the 2010s, Plopsa was looking into turning its flagship park Plopsaland into an all-weather-resort.
 They wanted to reach this goal by opening an indoor themepark, theatre, hotel and waterpark.
 Around the same time the municipality of De Panne was looking to replace their municipal swimming pool.
-Both parties decided to merge their plans, in which Plopsa would build, own and operate the facility and the municipality would pay Plopsa €750,000 each year for a period of 20 years in exchange the municipality can use the facility and residents would pay a reduced price.
+Both parties decided to merge their plans, in which Plopsa would build, own and operate the facility and the municipality would pay Plopsa €750,000 each year for a period of 20 years in exchange for which the municipality could use the facility and residents would pay a reduced price.

 In July 2012 Plopsa filed their permit, which was granted in October of that same year.
 The construction started in October 2013 and the facility was opened during the 15th anniversary of the resort in March 2015.

 Plopsaqua Hannut-Landen

 After the opening of Plopsaqua De Panne, Plopsa started looking at other locations in Belgium for waterparks that could also function as a municipal swimming pool.
 Around the same period the Hannut and Landen municipalities were looking for a solution for their outdated municipal swimming pools.
 After a tendering procedure Plopsa was awarded the concession in 2017, with a location in Hannut at the language border with Flanders.
 The project would cost €22.5 million and the municipalities would each contribute €480,000 each year for a period of 25 years.

 In 2018 Plopsa submitted the permit application, which had to be adjusted on a number of points - such as the color of the slides and the exterior - in order to fit better into the environment.
 The province approved the plans in February 2019 and construction started in May of the same year.
 The waterpark is themed after Maya the Bee and Bumba, but the municipal pool has a neutral appearance.

-The opening of the water park was scheduled for December 5 of 2020, however the COVID-19 figures were not positive enough, so the Belgian federal government could not give permission to attraction- and waterparks to reopen.
+The opening of the waterpark was scheduled for December 5 of 2020, however the COVID-19 figures were not positive enough, so the Belgian federal government could not give permission to attraction- and waterparks to reopen.
 However, sports pools were given an exception and these were allowed to reopen with measures.
-Plopsa decided to open the Plopsaqua Landen-Hannut sports pool on 11 December 2020, the rest of the water park followed on the 9th of June 2021.
+Plopsa decided to open the Plopsaqua Landen-Hannut sports pool on 11 December 2020.
+The rest of the waterpark followed on 9 June 2021.